finos/vuu/docs/providers_tables_viewports/modules.md

 }
 ```

 In the module we also define a rest service.
 This is how the UI interacts with the state store.
-THe rest service is exposed via the underlying Vert.x
+The rest service is exposed via the underlying Vert.x
 infrastructure.

 ```scala